adrienlaws/meridian59-admin-docs/README.md

 `RID_TOS` is the room string value to use with the `go` command\
 `50` is the equivalent room id (RID) used in other commands

+Note: You can alternatively use `go 50` (using the room id directly) instead of using the rid strings

 Check [blakston.khd](https://github.com/Meridian59/Meridian59/blob/b22dceea862f85cc53772d93ffd815329da11b62/kod/include/blakston.khd#L359) for room values from the official Meridian 59 repository.

 ---